stepzen-dev/examples/with-apollo/getting-started/README.md

 We assume that you are familiar with how [Apollo Federation](https://www.apollographql.com/docs/federation/) works.
 We will only cover the basics.
 We will be doing an Apollo Studio supergraph creation.
   1. [Signup for Apollo Studio](https://studio.apollographql.com/signup?from=%2F&type=prod)
-  1. Create a supergraph in Apollo Studio named `lynx`, you can use any name but we use `lynx` to make it clear when you need to provide the supergraph Graph ID.
+  1. Create a "deployed" supergraph in Apollo Studio named `lynx`, you can use any name but we use `lynx` to make it clear when you need to provide the supergraph Graph ID.
   1. [Install rover](https://www.apollographql.com/docs/rover/getting-started/)

 We also assume you have [signed up with](https://stepzen.com/signup) StepZen, [installed the StepZen CLI and are already logged into your account](https://stepzen.com/getting-started).